city59/SEED/README.md

 ## Dataset

-We provide three processed datasets: Book-Crossing, MovieLens-1M, and Last.FM.
+We provide three processed datasets: Yelp, Tmall, and Retail.

 We follow the paper " [Knowledge-Enhanced Hierarchical Graph Transformer Network for Multi-Behavior Recommendation](https://github.com/akaxlh/KHGT)." to process data.